Recent Drug Developments and Law Update 2026 will be held Sunday, March 1st, 7:45 AM-1:30 PM hosted remotely via Zoom.

 Description

 New drugs and new guideline recommendations continue to affect medical practice.
-This program will provide updates on management of heart failure with reduced ejection fraction (HFrEF) and treatment of pain and other care recommendations for end of life.
-Current recommendations for the respiratory syncytial virus vaccine will be presented.
+This program will provide updates on the management of heart failure with preserved ejection fraction, treatment of urinary tract infections, and treatment for schizophrenia.
+Information on immunization updates and recommendations will be presented.
 In addition, an update from the Montana Board of Pharmacy will be provided.

 Goal

-The goal of this program is to discuss new drugs, to compare them to other agents in the same pharmacological and/or therapeutic class, and to discuss where these new agents fit into disease state management.
-In addition, an update of federal and Montana state pharmacy laws will be provided
+The goal of this program is to discuss new drugs, compare them to other agents in the same pharmacological and/or therapeutic class, and discuss where these new agents fit into disease state management.
+In addition, an update of federal and Montana state pharmacy laws will be provided.

 Objectives